cornell-gis/gis-cookbook/arcmap/contours-from-las.md

 4. If you need **convert the contours into CAD format** (optional), here’s how you can export elevation contours from ArcGIS to DWG as 3D lines:
     - In order to keep the z values, there must be an attribute field called "elevation".
     - The ArcGIS tool for generating the contours (ArcToolbox> Analyst Tools>Surface>Contour) creates a field called "CONTOUR",  so all you have to do is create a new field called "elevation" and copy the values from "CONTOUR".
 The steps are spelled out in the pink box [on this page](https://web.archive.org/web/20150212072402/http://www.gsd.harvard.edu/gis/manual/cad/).
-    - After that, simply right-click the contour layer, selecting Data>Export to CAD... and select the latest DWG format ("DWG_R2010")
+    - After that, in ArcMap simply right-click the contour layer, selecting Data>Export to CAD... and select the latest DWG format ("DWG_R2010")